cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 There are several kinds of parameters a function can have:

 1. _Input parameter_: serve to pass an argument to the function by the caller.
 2. _Output parameter_: serve to return an output value from the function to the caller, in addition to a value possibly returned by the function itself.
 Arguments corresponding to output parameters are optional when calling a function.
-When output argument are specified, they need to correspond to a global, main or local variable, and need to be marked with an `out` modifier to express the intention to receive the output value from the function.
-Variables passed as arguments to output parameters need not be initialized - they're initialized by the function call.
+When output arguments are specified, they need to correspond to a global, main, or local variable, and need to be marked with an `out` modifier to express the intention to receive the output value from the function.
+Variables passed as arguments to output parameters need not be initialized, as they're initialized by the function call.
 3. _Input/output parameter_: serve both to pass a value into the function and to retrieve the value back.
 Input/output parameters aren't optional.
 It is possible to use an `in` modifier when passing an argument to input/output parameter, meaning the caller isn't interested in the output value of the argument, or an `out` modifier to also receive the output value from the function.
-When using the `in` modifier, any expression may be provided, but for the `out` modifier, a global, main or local variable needs to be used.
+When using the `in` modifier, any expression may be provided, but for the `out` modifier, a global, main, or local variable needs to be used.
 Variables passed as arguments to input/output parameters should be initialized.
 Using `in out` modifiers is identical to using just the `out` modifier, as it is not possible to opt out from passing the input value to the function.
-4. _Reference parameters_: instead of argument value, a reference to the argument is passed into the function.
+4. _Reference parameters_: instead of an argument value, a reference to the argument is passed into the function.
 Reference parameters are declared using the `ref` modifier, and must not use either `in` or `out` modifier at the same time.
 Arguments passed to the reference parameters also need to be marked with the `ref` keyword.
-Only functions declared inline may have reference parameters, and only a variable may be passed .
-It is possible to pass an array (internal, external or remote) of any length as a reference and access its elements by index from within the function.
+Only functions declared inline may have reference parameters, and only a variable may be passed.
+It is possible to pass an array (internal, external, or remote) of any length as a reference and access its elements by index from within the function.
 5. _Keyword parameter_: these parameters are specific to functions corresponding to Mindustry Logic instructions.
 They require one of the predefined mlog keywords as an argument.
-For example the `uradar` functions requires one of the following keywords for each of its first three arguments: `:any`, `:enemy`, `:ally`, `:player`, `:attacker`, `:flying`, `:boss`, `:ground`.
+For example, the `uradar` functions requires one of the following keywords for each of its first three arguments: `:any`, `:enemy`, `:ally`, `:player`, `:attacker`, `:flying`, `:boss`, `:ground`.
 The colon is stripped from keywords when converting them to mlog.
 It is not possible to store one of these values in a variable and pass the variable instead.
 Passing a value different to one of the supported values for given function argument causes an error.

 Examples of function definitions and function calls: